-Definition: What is meant by a corrosion protection system
+Definition: What is meant by a corrosion protection system?

 A corrosion protection system (corrosion protection for ferrous materials) comprises all preventive and reactive measures that slow down or prevent the electrochemical oxidation of steel.
 These include design measures, choice of materials and surfaces, coating systems, lubricants and preservatives, cleaning and drying processes, storage conditions, inspection, and maintenance.
 In deconstruction, building gutting and cutting operations, as well as in rock excavation and tunnel construction, these measures must withstand real-world loads from moisture, chlorides, concrete slurries, abrasion, mechanical impact loads, and temperature changes.
 The goal is long-term operational safety with reasonable effort over the entire service life.
+Distinguishing between preventive protection (robust design, coatings, sealing) and condition-based care (cleaning, re-preservation, touch-up) enables cost-efficient operation with high technical availability.

 Causes and mechanisms of corrosion in deconstruction and rock excavation

 Corrosion is an electrochemical process that occurs on steel surfaces when moisture and oxygen (often with salts and fine dust) form a conductive film.
 In demolition and extraction environments, concrete alkalies, chlorides from de-icing salts, splashing water, slurries, and prolonged moisture phases accelerate the reaction.
 Mechanical actions locally remove protective layers and open new attack points.
+Deposits and embedded abrasive fines can hold electrolytes and create oxygen concentration cells that further intensify local attack.

 Electrochemical fundamentals

 Rust forms from local anode and cathode areas on the steel surface.
 Different potentials arise from stresses in the material, microstructural differences, temperature gradients, deposits, or contact with nobler metals.
 The more conductive the electrolyte film (e.g., salt-laden spray water), the faster corrosion progresses.
+Under-deposit areas and crevices exhibit reduced oxygen exchange, forming differential aeration cells that drive localized pitting and crevice attack.

 Typical damage mechanisms